InteropIO/finsemble-notifications/README.md

 ]
 ```

-This line will add the Notifications Service, Notification Center, Toasts, toaster and drawer to your project.
+This line will add the Notification Center, Toasts, toaster and drawer to your project.

 ### Selective Finsemble Config